 In addition to Hindi/Urdu language courses, we offer a range of courses in English about South Asian culture, civilization, cinema, and literature.
 These include:

 The Korean language and culture program in the Department of Asian Languages and Civilizations currently offers three years of language coursework, including Beginning, Intermediate, and Advanced Korean.
-Beginning in Fall 2017, we will offer a wider range of courses in Korean literature and culture, including Introduction to Korean Civilization, Modern Korean Literature in Translation, Film and Korean Culture.
+Content courses offered include Introduction to Korean Civilization, Film and Korean Culture, Modern Korean Literature in English Translation, and Studies in Korean Popular Culture.